OceanBioME/OceanBioME.jl/paper/paper.md

 # Acknowledgements

 We would like to thank the [Climate Modeling Alliance](https://clima.caltech.edu) team and ``Oceananigans.jl`` contributors for their fantastic project.
 We also thank ``JuliaGPU`` contributors for ``KernelAbstractions.jl`` and ``CUDA.jl`` which make this code possible.
 Additionally, we are very grateful for the support and funding of the [Centre for Climate Repair, Cambridge](https://www.climaterepair.cam.ac.uk/) and the [Gordon and Betty Moore Foundation](https://www.moore.org/).
+N.C.C. acknowledges support by the Australian Research Council DECRA Fellowship DE210100749.

 # References